Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-34-states-mind.md

 But still… something was off, and Allison couldn’t quite put her finger on what.
 It was like their relationship had taken a step backwards somewhere.

-“So where to next?” she asked, deploying the scoop field to bring in their beacon satellite and putting the worry out of her mind for the moment.
-“I assume we’re not gonna land on there again?”
+"So where to next?" she asked, deploying the scoop field to bring in their beacon satellite and putting the worry out of her mind for the moment.
+"I assume we’re not gonna land on there again?"

-*”Unless you’ve got a hankering to be chased by juice-spewing alien bugs again?”* Julian snarked. *”I was gonna run the BEST with the new updates, see if I can narrow down our choice some more.
-Should take me an hour or so.”*
+*"Unless you’ve got a hankering to be chased by juice-spewing alien bugs again?"* Julian snarked. *"I was gonna run the BEST with the new updates, see if I can narrow down our choice some more.
+Should take me an hour or so."*

-*”I’ll make dinner,”* Xiù declared, and the icon indicating her presence in the cockpit went dark as Allison watched her hit the chair release.
+*"I’ll make dinner,"* Xiù declared, and the icon indicating her presence in the cockpit went dark as Allison watched her hit the chair release.
 It slid backwards and spun, depositing her through the airlock that separated the flight controls from the rest of the ship.

 For her part, Allison put her music playlist on quietly in the background and went to work on topping up *Misfit*’s capacitors.

 It wasn’t a difficult or long job, but it was a necessary one.
-Jumping then charging the jump drive used up about a quarter of *Misfit*’s maximum reserves, and their “green line”—the operating reserve, the level the capacitors were supposed to remain at under normal use—was ninety percent.
+Jumping then charging the jump drive used up about a quarter of *Misfit*’s maximum reserves, and their "green line"—the operating reserve, the level the capacitors were supposed to remain at under normal use—was ninety percent.

 The spare ten percent was safety margin for dealing with power surges, leaving the WiTChES field too wide, stuff like that.